Understanding the Basics

 Evaluating Financial Factors

 When deciding between electric scooters and e-bikes, cost considerations play a significant role in guiding your choice.
 Both types of personal electric vehicles (PEVs) offer unique financial implications depending on various factors like the initial purchase price, maintenance, and operational expenses.
+Here are some key points to consider:- Purchase Price:

 - Electric scooters generally have a lower initial cost compared to electric bikes.
 However, high-end scooter models with enhanced features can rival the cost of mid-range e-bikes.